Walnut Creek School Secession Slapped as Discriminatory

-The meeting wraps up what has become a battle royale between Northgate CAPS, a coalition of Walnut Creek parents pushing for a secession of five affluent schools to form a new district, and members of the broader Mt.
-Diablo school community, who say the proposal is rooted in a fear of "otherness" born out of a desire to weed out low-income and minority families.
-The wedge issue, which gained national attention earlier this week, is fueling conversations about hidden racism lurking behind the picket fences of affluent, purportedly progressive Bay Area suburbs.
+The meeting wraps up what has become a battle royale between Northgate CAPS, a coalition of Walnut Creek parents pushing for five affluent schools to leave the district, and members of the broader Mt.
+Diablo school community, who argue the proposal is rooted in a desire to weed out low-income and minority families.
+The wedge issue, which gained national attention earlier this week, is fueling conversations about hidden racism lurking behind the picket fences of purportedly progressive Bay Area suburbs.

 With the public hearings now concluded, the county’s education board has 120 days to render a verdict on the proposal's merits.
 If approved, it will be forwarded to the state's education board, which must weigh the proposal against nine specific criteria for school redistricting, including whether it would exacerbate segregation and inflict financial harm on Mt.
 Diablo.

 During this week’s public hearings — arguably the most heated in a series of public forums to discuss the issue — both sides lobbed insults and accusations in four-hour sessions.
 Mt.
-Diablo was accused of being a bureaucratic mess that's bad with money; Northgate CAPS was called racist.
+Diablo was accused of being a bureaucratic mess that's financially irresponsible with money; Northgate CAPS was called racist.

 “You can’t look at this and not see a glaring problem with diversity,” said Hava Miner, a parent whose children attend Eagle Peak Montessori, a district charter school that is siding with Mt.
 Diablo.
 “It wouldn’t be good for the students, and it wouldn’t be good for the community.”